hugoender/Flight-Checklist/README.md

 * User should only be allowed to check items sequentially
 * When one section is fully checked, collapse and expand next section (maybe transition?)
 * Add swipe check (and disable press check?)
-* Add list item text to log entry
+* Add list item text to log entry (change AJAX funtion to receive generic data instead of just ID)